 Specifically, this spectacular mural is by the French artist JR. You will find it near Domino Park and you will be amazed by the combination of photographs of more than 1,000 New Yorkers and how he combines them with some of the most emblematic buildings of the city in black and white.
 You will want to take a thousand pictures, and the challenge will be to get such a work of art (the size is more than considerable) to fit completely in your lens!

 6. Stop to recharge your batteries at Café Beit

 If there is something that stands out in Williamsburg is the authenticity of its locals.
 A stroll through its streets will be enough to identify cafes and restaurants where you can have a good coffee or take out your computer to work in a relaxed atmosphere.

-6. Visit the Jewish Quarter, one of its main attractions
+7. Visit the Jewish Quarter, one of the city's main attractions

 8. Treat yourself to a designer souvenir from Home Coming

 I warned you that you would find authentic places here, right?
 Well, in Home Coming you will find not only a super quiet place to have a good coffee (be careful, the coffee menu is huge and you will not know which one to choose) but also a place to buy flowers or even decorative and design elements.